taus11/manifest_script/README.md

 # Instructions to install:
 1. Clone this repo
 2. Edit the manifest.sh file
   - Change just the two variables: `manifest_dir` and `containers_dir` in the manifest.sh  with the corresponding paths in your file system exactly as it is written there.
-I suggest using find and replace.
+I suggest using find and replace in your favourite text editor.
-3. Run `$ echo source '/path/to/your/manifest_script/manifest.sh' >> ~/.bashrc`
+3. Run `$ echo source '/path/to/your_cloned/manifest_script/manifest.sh' >> ~/.bashrc`
-4. It will be usable whenever your terminal session starts.
-If you want to avoid restarting terminal,   just do `$ source '/path/to/manifest.sh`
+4. The script will be usable whenever your terminal session starts.
+If you want to avoid restarting terminal,   just do `$ source 'path/to/your_cloned/manifest_script/manifest.sh'`

 # How to use:
 ```